-- 1. We will maintain our presumption against the removal of trees that are healthy but subject to complaint, unless the basis of the complaint has an overriding justification and no alternative management practice can be implemented. - 2.
-We will place a priority on the replacement of aging street tree populations, particularly where these adjoin major traffic routes, planting large-growing trees where appropriate. - 3.
-We will seek to plant new street trees in appropriate sites with priority given to sites where street trees are currently or have in the past been located. - 4.
-We will aim to use the same type of tree species for new and/or replacement planting in roads that reflect the type in use locally, maintaining single species avenues where appropriate. - 5.
-We will endeavour to protect street trees and the growing environment from threats such as: loss of and damage to verges, the activities of statutory undertakers and others excavating near trees and damage from the over-use of road de-icing salt. - 6.
-We will not support the removal of trees for vehicle crossovers unless the tree is of limited life expectancy or can be relocated elsewhere.
-All trees removed will be replaced and all costs will be borne by the crossover applicant.
+- 12: We will maintain our presumption against the removal of trees that are healthy but subject to complaint, unless the basis of the complaint has an overriding justification and no alternative management practice can be implemented. - 13: We will place a priority on the replacement of aging street tree populations, particularly where these adjoin major traffic routes, planting large-growing trees where appropriate. - 14: We will seek to plant new street trees in appropriate sites with priority given to sites where street trees are currently or have in the past been located. - 15: We will aim to use the same type of tree species for new and/or replacement planting in roads that reflect the type in use locally, maintaining single species avenues where appropriate. - 16: We will endeavour to protect street trees and the growing environment from threats such as: loss of and damage to verges, the activities of statutory undertakers and others excavating near trees and damage from the over-use of road de-icing salt. - 17: We will not support the removal of trees for vehicle crossovers unless the tree is of limited life expectancy or can be relocated elsewhere.
+All trees removed will be replaced and all costs will be borne by the crossover applicant. - 18: We will support measures that discourage verge parking by road vehicles and damage to verge caused by adjoining building works.